gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

 #### Krishna

 Q1.
 What tasks did I work on / complete?
+- Completed Bookings APIs
 Q2.
 What am I planning to work on next?
-Q3.
+- Deploy backend server on ec2 for integration testing with frontend Q3.
 What tasks are blocked waiting on another team member?
+- N/A

 #### Siddharth